 Many suppliers attended the conference and awareness of the code is at an all-time high – with more than 90% of suppliers being aware of it.
 Disappointingly though, only 44% of all suppliers that completed the GCA survey have received any form of GSCOP training.
 Remember, 100% of supermarket buyers and teams receive annual training.

-4C Associates run GCA approved GSCOP training courses, offering full or refresher courses, facilitated by senior retailers using real life examples and scenarios bringing the code to life.
+4C Associates run GCA approved GSCOP training courses, offering full or refresher training facilitated by senior retailers using real life examples and scenarios bringing the code too life.

 In the words of Christine Tacon and following the GCA’s mantra – “Get trained, know the code, speak up!”